-Having recently turned 40 years old, it seemed like a fitting exercise to follow Warren’s lead and get down onto paper what my personal best decisions have been that have led me to a place where most days I wake up smiling.
+Having recently turned 40, it seemed like a fitting exercise to follow Warren’s lead and get down on paper what my personal best decisions have been that have led me to a place where most days I wake up smiling.

 Last year, when talking to my dad about the realities of getting older, he hit me with the following words —“The saddest part about getting older is seeing how intellectually dead some of my friends have chosen to become.”

 Few sentences have frozen me more.

 And after I let them sink in, I made the decision then and there to make curious my baseline and as a result the idea that “anything is possible” has actually become possible.

 Life is not about being the smartest person in the room, or the strongest or the fastest.

 Life is about walking through as many doors as you can and learning a new something, seeing a new somewhere and meeting a new someone.

 Life is about staying intellectually alive — and I cannot thank my dad enough for smacking me in the face with that reality.

 “I have no special talent.
 I am passionately curious.” — Albert Einstein

 2. I finally decided to get my ass into shape